scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 --------------

-The official build is based on the ARM architecture and should work with any Pocket PC 2000, Pocket PC 2002, Pocket PC 2003, Pocket PC 2003 SE, Smartphone 2002, Smartphone 2003 or Windows Mobile based device.
+The official build is based on the ARM architecture and should work with any Pocket PC 2002, Pocket PC 2003, Pocket PC 2003 SE, Smartphone 2002, Smartphone 2003 or Windows Mobile 5 and 6 based device.
+It is known to work on Pocket PC 2000 devices, but it has not been officially tested.

 Support for old ARM architectures (Handheld PCs, Palm Size PCs) and other CPUs (MIPS, SH3) is discontinued.
 Feel free to generate builds for these